-Local officials urge bus riders to wear face coverings amid coronavirus spread, but no enforcement planned
+King County officials urge bus riders to wear face coverings amid coronavirus spread, but no enforcement planned

 The directive does not create grounds for law enforcement to stop or cite people, said Dr. Jeff Duchin, public health officer for Public Health – Seattle & King County.

 Duchin urged people to cover their faces to prevent the spread of the virus to others.
-With more people returning to work, “there’s a real threat the outbreak will flare up,” Duchin said.
+With more people returning to work, “there’s a real threat that the outbreak will flare up,” Duchin said.

-Both bus drivers and riders will be required to wear face coverings, but drivers will not prevent passengers without face coverings from boarding, the county said in a news release.
+Both bus drivers and riders will be required to wear face coverings, but drivers will not prevent passengers without face coverings from boarding, according to Metro.
 Aboard buses, riders will hear recorded reminders about wearing face coverings.
-Security officers will “communicate” the guidance to riders, the release said.
+Security officers will “offer guidance on social distancing and other public health recommendations,” Metro said in a blog post about the new directive.

+“We trust that all riders will comply to the extent they can, acknowledging that wearing a face covering poses unique challenges for some, such as those with disabilities or respiratory issues, or deaf individuals who use facial movements as part of communications,” Metro said.

+Riders should “avoid the temptation to police other passengers who aren’t wearing a mask,” Metro said.

 Ken Price, president of ATU Local 587, called the directive “good news,” but said, “we believe [a] NO Mask No Ride [requirement] would be the safest improvement to date.”